mikezupper/livepeer-ai-job-tester/README.md

 3. The tester polls the Gateway at `/live/video-to-video/{stream}/status` until it returns `200 OK`, or fails the run if readiness is not signalled before `probeGracePeriodSeconds` elapses.
 4. Once the stream is ready the tester launches `ffprobe` against the configured playback URL, sampling frames for the configured duration to measure FPS and end-to-end latency.
 5. After the interval elapses the tester cancels the ffmpeg push, stopping the live video session.
-6. The collected metrics are rolled up into the job tester stats payload (average FPS, latency, frame count, readiness duration, initial latency, and a normalized performance score) before being posted to the Leaderboard or logged in `testMode`.
+6. The collected metrics are rolled up into the job tester stats payload (average FPS, latency, frame count, readiness duration, initial latency, and a normalized performance score) before being posted to the Leaderboard.

 ### Live Video Metrics & Scoring